 Over a century ago, British composer Dame Ethel Smyth (1885-1944) created her generation’s version of the Women’s March and #TheFutureIsFemale.
-Now, over 100 years later, The Cecilia Chorus of New York will give her last major work, The Prison, its New York premiere and North American co-premiere on May 11, 2018, at Carnegie Hall.
-This performance of The Prison (Blachly edition) by The Cecilia Chorus of New York is the second phase of a joint initiative; the Johnstown Symphony (PA) performed The Prison on April 7.
+Now, over 100 years later, The Cecilia Chorus of New York gave her last major work, The Prison, its New York premiere and North American co-premiere on May 11, 2018, at Carnegie Hall.
+This performance of The Prison (Blachly edition) by The Cecilia Chorus of New York was the second phase of a joint initiative; the Johnstown Symphony (PA) performed The Prison on April 7.
 The Prison explores the escape from our own metaphorical prison of the mind, of lies that we tell ourselves about ourselves, in pursuit of the truth which will set us free for immortality.

 Dame Ethel made lifetime career of breaking the glass ceiling.
 Born to a strict military father, she defied his wishes and left home to study music in Leipzig, where she gained the respect of Brahms, Tchaikovsky, and other greats.
 In 1910, her fight continued on a larger scale—she joined the U.K. suffrage movement, working closely with Emmeline Pankhurst, and composing the movement’s anthem, The March of the Women.
 Only a year after that, she was arrested with her fellow Suffragettes and, while they sang her anthem, she conducted them through her prison bars with a toothbrush.